Hololens Hero Image

 The Hololens shell already had a default mode of scrolling called "joystick" scrolling.
 We needed to recreate this form of scrolling in Unity for user research, and were also asked to explore alternative scrolling methods.

-🎯The Goal: Explore alternative types of drag based scrolling.
+🎯The Goal: Explore alternative types of scrolling.
 Compare the scrolling methods in a user research study.

 Design